How to Talk to Teens About Driving Safely

 When a teenager turns 16 in South Carolina, the teen can be eligible for a special restricted driver’s license that has the same requirements and limits as a conditional license.
 However, as a special restricted license holder, the teen can also be eligible for nighttime driving exemptions for specific school or employment opportunities.

-For a teenager to obtain a full driver’s license in South Carolina, the teen must be at least age 17 and have held a beginner’s permit for at least 180 days.
-Teenagers over 18 years of age do not require parental consent.
+To obtain a full driver’s license in South Carolina, a teenager must be at least 17 years old and have held a beginner’s permit for at least 180 days.
+Teenagers over 18 years of age are considered adults and do not require parental consent.

 Teen Driver Laws in North Carolina